 At that point we realised that it was at least seventy years since political demonstrations in Rome involved people marching in ranks wearing polished helmets, carrying weapons, and axe-heads in bundles of sticks.
 In fact, what we had stumbled on was the annual celebration of Rome’s traditional birthday.
 By tradition, Rome was founded on the 21st of April, 753 BC.
 That made the following Tuesday the 2768th birthday of the city.
 So instead of fascists (OK, some of them were being fascists but in the ancient sense) what we were seeing was a large number of historical re-enactment societies from all over Italy – and there are a LOT of them – descending on Rome to take part in a parade.

-There were lots of legionaries, chanting the Latin version of the Romans, united, will never be defeated, a fair few gladiators, a handful of foederati (barbarian allies), and lots of vestal virgins.
+of the Romans, united, will never be defeated, a fair few gladiators, a

-A group of senators dressed in their scarlet-trimmed white togas came past.
+togas came past.
 I gave them an “ave” which they solemnly returned.

 Festa di San Fortunato, Todi, Umbria, 2018